heroku/heroku-mcp-server/README.md

 ### Primary Configuration: Using `heroku mcp:start` (Heroku CLI v10.8.1+)

 Use `heroku mcp:start` to launch the Heroku Platform MCP Server.
 We recommend this method as it leverages your existing Heroku
-CLI authentication, so you do not need to set the `HEROKU_API_KEY` environment variable.
+CLI authentication, so you don't need to set the [`HEROKU_API_KEY`](https://devcenter.heroku.com/articles/heroku-mcp-server#authentication) environment variable.
 The `heroku mcp:start` command is available in Heroku CLI version 10.8.1 and later.

 **Benefits:**